CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/custom-icons-and-ui/adding-items-preview-images/README.md

 * If your item is jewellery made from glossy metal, you might get _unwanted_ reflections with RTX.
 * If your item features fine textures, you might want to disable RTX, so that you can also disable DLSS/FSR without burning up your graphics card.
 * If your item is a piece of clothing made from glossy material, you might _want_ RTX reflections.
   {% endhint %}

 #### Taking the screenshots

 1. To actually take the screenshot, position the Photo Mode camera so that it is rougly parallel to the bottom edge of your photo booth.&#x20;
 2. Set the Field of View to about 30 to prevent distortion when taking a closeup.&#x20;
 3. Move the camera so that the item fills the entirety of your screen without cutting off a part of it.&#x20;

-4. Optional (requires ReShade): Enable [DepthAlpha.fx](https://github.com/luluco250/FXShaders/tree/master) in [ReShade](https://reshade.me/) (make sure to [set up the depth buffer properly](https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer#verifying-the-depth-buffer-is-set-up-correctly)).
+{% hint style="info" %}

+**If you're using ReShade:**

+    3.1 Enable DepthAlpha.fx in ReShade.
 Check `Colorize Transparency` and adjust the `Range` until your item is the only visible object in the scene.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_05_depthalpha.png" alt=""><figcaption></figcaption></figure>

-5. Optional (requires ReShade): Disable `Colorize Transparency` and take the screenshot using ReShade (**not** the built-in Photo Mode).&#x20;
+    3.2 Disable `Colorize Transparency` and take the screenshot using ReShade (**not** the built-in Photo Mode).&#x20;

+{% endhint %}

-6. Switch to the pose tab and cycle through all appearances of your item and take a screenshot of each one (make sure you haven't skipped any!).
+4. Switch to the pose tab and cycle through all appearances of your item and take a screenshot of each one (make sure you haven't skipped any!).

 {% hint style="info" %}
 You can use [AppearanceCreatorMod](https://www.nexusmods.com/cyberpunk2077/mods/10795) to switch appearances without changing the tab!